Annual Oil and Gas Extraction Survey (OGEX)

 Data sources and methodology

-The target population is comprised of all establishments in Canada engaged in operating in exploration, development and production of oil and gas in Canada (NAICS 21111) according to the North American Industry Classification System.
+The target population is comprised of all establishments in Canada engaged in operating in exploration, development and production of oil and gas in Canada classified to the code 2111 according to the North American Industry Classification System.

 The observed population is comprised of those establishments in the target population for which business information is available on Statistics Canada's Business Register and whose revenue exceeds a minimum threshold or cut-off.
 The cut-off excludes from the population all establishments that comprise the bottom 10% of an industry and/or geography grouping and is implemented to reduce response burden for small establishments.